library(easyRasch2)

 6.5 Local dependency

-Based on 1000 simulations and the 99th percentile as a cutoff.
+Based on 1000 simulations and the 99th percentile as a global cutoff for the matrix table.

 Correlated item pairs, sorted on strongest correlations